Why LED Sensor Lights are Ideal for Low-Traffic Spaces

 The area where motion will be detected, and the level of motion required to trigger the lights.

-What to look for in a motion sensor light
+What to look for in a sensor light

 For the best control over your LED sensor lights, it is important to choose high-quality options that allow you to easily adjust the sensitivity and duration.
 Installing motion sensor lights in hard-to-reach areas, such as high ceilings or warehouses will need a remote control.